Jaws (franchise): Background

 Peter Benchley had been thinking for years "about a story about a shark that attacks people and what would happen if it came in and wouldn't go away."
 Doubleday editor Tom Congdon was interested in Benchley's idea of a novel about a great white shark terrorizing a beach resort.
 After various revisions and rewrites, Benchley delivered his final draft in January 1973.
 The title was not decided until shortly before the book went to print.
 Benchley says that he had spent months thinking of titles, many of which he calls "pretentious" such as The Stillness in the Water and Leviathan Rising.
 Benchley regarded other ideas, such as The Jaws of Death and The Jaws of Leviathan, as "melodramatic, weird, or pretentious."
 According to Benchley, the novel still did not have a title until twenty minutes before production of the book.

 The Book of the Month Club made the novel an "A book," qualifying it for its main selection, then the Reader's Digest also selected it.
 The publication date was moved back to allow a carefully orchestrated release.
 It was released first in hardcover in February 1974, then in the book clubs, followed by a national campaign for the paperback release.
 Bantam bought the paperback rights for $575,000.

 Richard D. Zanuck and David Brown, film producers at Universal Pictures, heard about the book at identical times at different locations.
 Brown heard about it in the fiction department of Cosmopolitan, a lifestyle magazine then edited by his wife, Helen Gurley Brown.
 A small card gave a detailed description of the plot concluding with the comment "might make a good movie."
 The producers each read it overnight and agreed that it was "the most exciting thing that they had ever read" and that, although they were unsure how they would accomplish it, they had to produce the film.
-Brown says that had they read the book twice they would have never have made the film because of the difficulties in executing some of the sequences.
+Brown says that had they read the book twice they would have never made the film because of the difficulties in executing some of the sequences.
 However, he says that "we just loved the book.
 We thought it would make a very good movie."